Finland

 Amendments concerning fixed-term employment contracts

-Impact date: The proposed date of entry into force is 1 January 2026 Amendments will allow employers, in certain situations, to conclude fixed-term employment contracts without a justified reason that would normally be required.
-Under the proposal, a fixed-term contract of up to one year could be made at the employer’s initiative if it is the first employment contract between the parties, or if at least five years have passed since their previous employment relationship ended, even where the employer’s need for labor is permanent.
-The contract could be renewed twice within a one-year period, provided the total duration does not exceed one year, and before the end of the fixed term the employer would have to give the employee a justified explanation regarding the possibility of a permanent position or, for a justified reason, further fixed-term employment.
+Impact date: The proposed date of entry into force is 1 April 2026 Amendments will allow employers, in certain situations, to conclude fixed-term employment contracts without a justified reason that would normally be required.
+Under the proposal, a fixed-term contract of up to one year could be made at the employer’s initiative if it is the first employment contract between the parties, or if at least two years have passed since their previous employment relationship ended, even where the employer’s need for labor is permanent.
+The contract could be renewed twice within a one-year period from the conclusion of the first fixed-term employment contract, provided the total duration does not exceed one year, and before the end of the fixed term the employer would have to give the employee a justified explanation regarding the possibility of a permanent position or, for a justified reason, further fixed-term employment.

 Employer implications/action needed No action is required at this stage, but if the reform enters into force, employers should review and potentially adjust recruitment practices, particularly for new hires where long-term need is uncertain.